-He had sufficient time between the passage of the 07.00 hours ex Connolly Station and the 07.00 ex Pearse Station trains to place detonators on the line.
+- He had sufficient time between the passage of the O7.00 hours ex Connolly Station and the O7.00 ex Pearse Station trains to place detonators on the line.
 The detonators were exploded by the runaway train.
-He thought this train passed his Signal Cabin faster than an express train. - stated that the O7.00 ex Connolly Station to Skerries Down train reached Skerries at about C7.33 hours.
+He thought this train passed his Signal Cabin faster than an express train. - Signalman H. McKenna who was on duty at Skerries Signal Cabin stated that the O7.00 ex Connolly Station to Skerries Down train reached Skerries at about C7.33 hours.
 Knowing there was a runaway train following this train and that it would take up to 10 minutes to cross the O7.00 ex Connolly train onto the Up line, he told the driver, before the train had stopped, to keep going as fast as he could.
 He then restored the signals to Danger and placed detonators on the line.
 Two to three minutes later the runaway train passed his Signal Cabin travelling very fast.
-He heard the detonators explode. - aid that he was on duty at Gormanston Station at the time of the collision.
-The O6.50 hours ex Dundalk Up train arrived at Gormanston at O7.34 and was scheduled to depart at O7.37.
-At O7.31 hours he was advised by the Signalman at Skerries that the O7.00 hours ex Pearse Station train was a runaway and to keep the line clear to Drogheda.
-At O7.36 hours he received the "Train Entering Section" signal for the O7.00 ex Connolly Station train.
-Sixteen to twenty seconds later he got the same signal for the O7.70 ex Pearse Station train.
+He heard the detonators explode. - 33.
+Signalman J. Collier said that he was on duty at Gormanston Station at the time of the collision.
+The 06.50 hours ex Dundalk Up train arrived at Gormanston at 07.34 and was scheduled to depart at 07.37.
+At 07.31 hours he was advised by the Signalman at Skerries that the 07.00 hours ex Pearse Station train was a runaway and to keep the line clear to Drogheda.
+At 07.36 hours he received the "Train Entering Section" signal for the 07.00 ex Connolly Station train.
+Sixteen to twenty seconds later he got the same signal for the 07.00 ex Pearse Station train.
 He then described how he saw the two Down trains crossing the Delvin Viaduct.